YXWU2014/CCA_CALPHAD_SSS_ML/README.md

 need some description about this repository

-the purpose of this repository is to create a
+the purpose of this repository are:

+- Batch calculation for quinary alloys A-B-C-D-E via computational thermodynamics

+  - model the phase stability under full equilibrium and minimum Gibbs energy conditions
+  - model the solid solution strengthening

+- Evaluate hardness and corrosion pitting potential via the multitask neural network model (as a submodule `CCA_representation_ML`)

+- the composition sampling takes the represnetation of combintorial physical vapour depostion ``

 ## Directory structure

-the

 ```bash
 |-- CCA_CALPHAD_SSS_ML